tcgvision/cardflux-web/UPDATED_ROADMAP.md

 ---

-This roadmap represents a comprehensive plan to transform TCG Vision from its current solid foundation into a full-featured POS and inventory management system for TCG shops.
+This roadmap represents a comprehensive plan to transform CardFlux from its current solid foundation into a full-featured POS and inventory management system for TCG shops.
 The focus is on building practical, shop-ready features that provide immediate value while maintaining the scalability needed for future expansion.